someengineering/fixinventory/docs/source/manual/discovery.rst

 ^^^^^

 The ``value`` can be *any* json literal or *any* json conform value.
-A json conform value is:
+A JSON conform value is:

 - string:  Examples: ``"hello world"``, ``"test"``.
 Note: the query parser is gracious with quotes.
   If there are no white space and no special characters, it is possible to omit quotes.